percona/k8spg-docs/docs/update-data-volumes.md

        A third PVC used to store write-ahead logs (WAL) may also be present if external WAL volumes were enabled for the cluster.

+5. Permissions for `pgBackRest` repo folders are managed differently in version 1 and v version 2.
+To avoid errors during migration we need to change the ownership of the `backrest` folder on the PVC.
+Running a `chown` command within a container fixes this problem.
+    You can use the following manifest to execute it:

+    ```yaml title="chown-pod.yaml"
+    apiVersion: v1
+    kind: Pod
+    metadata:
+      name: chown-pod
+    spec:
+      volumes:
+        - name: backrestrepo
+          persistentVolumeClaim:
+            claimName: cluster1-pgbr-repo
+      containers:
+        - name: task-pv-container
+          image: ubuntu
+          command:
+          - chown
+          - -R
+          - 26:26
+          - /backrestrepo/cluster1-backrest-shared-repo
+          volumeMounts:
+            - mountPath: "/backrestrepo"
+              name: backrestrepo
+    ```

+    Apply it as follows:

+    ```{.bash data-prompt="$"}
+    $ kubectl apply -f chown-pod.yaml -n pgo
+    ```

 ## Execute the migration to v2